aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/reconfiguration.md

 <tr>
 <td>1</td>
-<td>The Configuration resource is stored under the Aptos framework account with initial values upon module's initialization.</td>
+<td>The Configuration resource is stored under the Supra framework account with initial values upon module's initialization.</td>
 <td>Medium</td>
 <td>The Configuration resource may only be initialized with specific values and published under the supra_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize</a>.</td>